joinpursuit/Pursuit-Core-iOS-New-York-Times-Bestsellers/README.md

 - Collection View

 The collection view should display all of the books that the user has favorited.
 Favorites should be saved to the documents directory.
+If there is no books in the Collection View there should be an empty state that displays a message

 ## Settings